ispeters/async_scope/asyncscope.md

 }

-template <sender Sender, async_scope_token<Sender> Token, class Env = empty_env>
+template <sender Sender, async_scope_token Token, class Env = empty_env>
   requires sender_to<Sender, @@_spawn-receiver_@@<Env>>
 void spawn(Sender&& snd, Token token, Env env = {});
 ```

-Invokes `nest(std::forward<Sender>(snd), token)` to associate the given sender with the given token's scope and then
+Invokes `token.try_associate()`; if it returns `true`, the given sender is eagerly started, otherwise the sender is
-eagerly starts the resulting sender.
+discarded and no further work happens.

-Starting the nested sender involves a dynamic allocation of the sender's _`operation-state`_.
+Starting the given sender involves a dynamic allocation of the sender's _`operation-state`_.
 The following algorithm
 determines which _Allocator_ to use for this allocation:

  - If `get_allocator(env)` is valid and returns an _Allocator_ then choose that _Allocator_.
  - Otherwise, if `get_allocator(get_env(snd))` is valid and returns an _Allocator_ then choose that _Allocator_.
  - Otherwise, choose `std::allocator<>`.

-The _`operation-state`_ is constructed by connecting the nested sender to a _`spawn-receiver`_.
-The _`operation-state`_
+The _`operation-state`_ is constructed by connecting the given sender to a _`spawn-receiver`_.
+Upon completion of the
-is destroyed and deallocated after the spawned sender completes.
+spawned sender, the following steps happen in the following order:

+1. the _`operation-state`_ is destroyed,
+2. the dynamic allocation is deallocated, and
+3. `token.dissociate()` is invoked.

 A _`spawn-receiver`_, `sr`, responds to `get_env(sr)` with an instance of a `@@_spawn-env_@@<Env>`, `senv`.
 The result
 of `get_allocator(senv)` is a copy of the _Allocator_ used to allocate the _`operation-state`_.
 For all other queries,
 `Q`, the result of `Q(senv)` is `Q(env)`.

-This is similar to `start_detached()` from [@P2300R7], but the scope may observe and participate in the lifecycle of the
+This is similar to `start_detached()` from [@P2300R7], but the scope may observe and participate in the lifetime of the
 work described by the sender.
-The `counting_scope` described in this paper uses this opportunity to keep a count of
+The `simple_counting_scope` and `counting_scope` described in this paper use this
-nested senders that haven't finished, and to prevent new work from being started once the `counting_scope`'s
+opportunity to keep a count of spawned senders that haven't finished, and to prevent new senders from being spawned
-_`join-sender`_ has been started.
+once the scope has been closed.

 The given sender must complete with `set_value()` or `set_stopped()` and may not complete with an error; the user must
 explicitly handle the errors that might appear as part of the _`sender-expression`_ passed to `spawn()`.